SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 So, apart from [sanitation](http://en.wikipedia.org/wiki/Sanitation), medicine, education, wine, [public order](http://en.wikipedia.org/wiki/Public_order), [irrigation](http://en.wikipedia.org/wiki/Irrigation), roads, a [fresh water](http://en.wikipedia.org/wiki/Fresh_water) system and [public health](http://en.wikipedia.org/wiki/Public_health), what have the romans ever done for us?
 (I do love Monty Python quotes – [http://bit.ly/PythonRomans](http://bit.ly/PythonRomans "http://bit.ly/PythonRomans")).

 Apart from a simpler system, why do all this?
-To which the answer is simple.&nbsp; The biggest issue with using the old Content Builder solution with XNA Content Projects was that it could only be built on Windows machines (since that is where XNA’s main support lay).
+To which the answer is simple.
+The biggest issue with using the old Content Builder solution with XNA Content Projects was that it could only be built on Windows machines (since that is where XNA’s main support lay).

 However with the new MGCB processor, it is now possible to build content on all of MonoGame’s platforms.